turbot/guardrails-docs/docs/runbooks/getting-started-aws/create-static-exception/index.md

 Here you can see the whole history, reading from the bottom up.

- - When you attached the policy that requires bucket versioning, the bucket went into `Alarm` because the policy setting asserts that versioning should be enabled but it isn’t.
+ - When you attached the policy that requires bucket versioning, the bucket went into `Alarm`.
 The alarm state represents the difference between what the policy asserts and the actual state of the bucket.

 - Then you created the bucket-level policy setting to make an exception for your test bucket.